 You will see what's happening.

-So your general feeling in your context, and by the way, General El Sisi is probably one of the bravest men in the Middle East.
+And by the way, General O-Sisi is probably one of the bravest men in the Middle East.

 Is that a fair analysis, Rich Higgins?

-I mean, his life is uh absolutely in grave danger, and you know, he he is the bulwark against what the Muslim Brotherhood is doing across the Islamic world.
+And, you know, he is the bulwark against what the Muslim Brotherhood is doing across the Islamic world.

-And it's very important when they say by their own hand, their intent is to have our generals, our politicians, our leaders, impose their will upon us.
+When they say by their own hand, their intent is to have our generals, our politicians, our leaders impose their will upon us.

-When I was getting under pressure in the Pentagon on this issue, it was never a a Muslim guy who walked in from the Brotherhood who put me in trouble.
+When I was getting under pressure in the Pentagon on this issue, it was never a Muslim guy who walked in from the Brotherhood who put me in trouble.

-It was always a general or a senior executive t telling me what to do at the behest of their of their dictums that were rolling primarily out of that office.
+It was always a general or a senior executive telling me what to do at the behest of their dictums that were ruling primarily out of that office, Department of Homeland Security, Civil Rights, Civil Liberties Division.

 Everybody needs to go and check that out.

-I j I just can't believe what I'm hearing, Jonathan.
+I just can't believe what I'm hearing, Jonathan.

 I mean, is this something you picked up in the course of your work over the years, too?

-That let me ask this.
+Let me ask this.

-And do they have radical ties in your opinion?
+And do they have radical ties, in your opinion?

 We're not going to see in this country a red dawn style of takeover.